RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <div markdown="1">
 The WideBoy was used to present Game Boy games on a bigger screen such as a TV, to do this it contained Famicom (NES) hardware with a custom program written to an EPROM and connected directly to the Famicom board.
 It was developed by Intelligent Systems and only sold to Game developers and Press outlets by Nintendo themselves.

-  This was commonly used by developers and testers to make it alot easier on their eyes than constantly looking at the non-backlit original Gameboy screens [^10].
+  This was commonly used by developers and testers to make it much easier on their eyes than constantly looking at the non-backlit original Gameboy screens [^10].
 </div>
 </section>